 Mussel juveniles or ‘spat’ used for farming are either collected from the wild or settle naturally on purpose-made collectors.
 Research into and the development of a mussel hatchery is currently ongoing in Scotland in order to address the issues of reliability and quality of Scottish spat.
 At present, the cultivation of mussels does not rely on hatchery production of seed as wild spatfalls are usually of sufficient quality and reliability and are not overexploited.
 Aquaculture systems that are open to the environment tend to pose a risk for disease and parasite interaction with wild populations.
 However, there have been few mass mortality events described for adult blue mussels and good management practices ensure that the risk is low and does not threaten regional level populations.

 Animal welfare is not applicable for shellfish as it is not covered by EU regulations on welfare.
 Humane slaughter has been carried out by RSPCA definitions.

-This assessment covers mussels from the UK and Ireland, independently certified to ASC and/or MSC standards.
-The score provided is respective of both countries.
+This assessment covers uncertified mussels from the UK and Ireland, the score is respective of both countries.